 - Provide transcripts of proceedings upon request of judges, lawyers, or the public.

-Court Reporters with little to no experience tend to make between $27180 and $36840 while the more experienced ones make over $66930 per year.
+Court Reporters with little to no experience tend to make between $28150 and $40460 while the more experienced ones can earn over $81460 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Court Reporter is to move to a higher paying state like NY.
-Right now, the highest paying states for Court Reporters are NY, CO, TX, CA and IA.
+One of the easiest ways to increase your salary as a Court Reporter is to move to a higher paying state like NY.
+Right now, the highest paying states for Court Reporters are NY, CA, MA, CO and ME.

-3 other factors that can increase your salary as A Court Reporter is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Court Reporter is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Court Reporters what degree they had when they got the job and most of them said they had a Certificate followed by Associates degree.
+We asked other Court Reporters what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by an Associate’s Degree.